h2r/ein/README.md

 rosrun oberlin_detection capture_annotated_objects _data_directory:="$(rospack find oberlin_detection)/$givenDataSubdir" _vocab_file:="vocab.yml" _knn_file:="knn.yml" _label_file:="labels.yml" _run_prefix:="$givenRunPrefix" _class_name:="book" _table_label_class_name:="mrT" _background_class_name:="background" _left_or_right_arm:="center" center
 ```
 This training process is slightly different.
 Notice that we denote a table label class and a background class.
 You will need to have trained models for "book", "mrT", and
-"background" and they should be included in the specified vocab, label, and knn files. "mrT" is a marker whose orientation can be determined efficiently.
+"background" and they should be included in the specified vocab, label, and kNN files. "mrT" is a marker whose orientation can be determined efficiently.
 Clicking the Object Viewer window will collect examples only for blue boxes labeled as "book", and this time the orientation calculated for "mrT" will be saved and associated with the crop for "book"
 in the same frame.
 This time examples and associated poses will be saved to the folder "bookPoses"
 instead of "book".
 Take images of the book from all points of view which you are interested in identifying in the future.